 I’m passionate about language and words, and connections between people and places.

 I think an element of madness is key to any successful design.
-As part of the Masters of Design Management that I completed in 2006, we were taught to employ a creativity model that included three core aspects – Metaphor (insight), Meanness (constraints) and Madness (imagination).
-I thought this was a really clever way of approaching design and, more than 10 years later, it still works for me.
+As part of my masters course in design management, we were taught to employ a creativity model that includes there attributes - Metaphor (insight), Meanness (constraints) and Madness (imagination).
+This is a really clever way of approaching design and, more than 10 years later, it still guides me.

 The challenge of differentiation is also something I’m very invested in.
 I enjoy being part of organisations where there is a commitment to authenticity and where the client is interwoven with the brand stories.
 I believe in an artisan approach to work, where people are proud to put their name against what they do.
 Truth and respect are important to me: I don’t play games and try to maintain respect for everyone’s role in organisation.

 Literature has had a big influence on my life and not surprisingly, London is a city that I love.
 During the course of my career I’ve done two stints there.
 As well as holding many special memories, it is my portal to humanity in all its guises.